gabrielcostasilva/vue-monster-game/README.md

 Both Vue and Bootstrap are used via CDN.
 This project is structured in one single HTML page as the main goal is just showing off main Vue features.

+## Features of This Branch
+This branch features Vue 3 composition API.
+Notice that we deconstructed Vue object using a const instead of an import, as usual when using vue-cli.

 ## Project Overview

 ### Main Screen